pbo-linaro/crossroad/doc/crossroad.rst

 ::

-    $ crossroad w64
+    $ crossroad w64 myproject

-This will set up a Windows 64-bit cross-compilation environment, and you will be greeted by a message telling you basics information.
+This will set up a Windows 64-bit cross-compilation environment for a project called `myproject`, and you will be greeted by a message telling you basics information. "myproject" is obviously to be replaced by any name which fits your specific job, for instance the name of the program you wish to crossbuild.

 In order for you not to mistake several opened shells, a `crossroad` prompt will be a modified version of your usual prompt.
-A small red ``w64✘`` at the start (only adding information.
+A small red ``w64✘myproject`` at the start (only adding information.
 Whatever prompt hack you may have made — for instance displaying information of a code repository — will be untouched) to show you are in your working cross-compilation environment.
-For instance if your prompt is usually `user@host ~/some/path $`, your `crossroad` prompt will be `w64✘ user@host ~/some/path $`.
+For instance if your prompt is usually `user@host ~/some/path $`, your `crossroad` prompt will be `w64✘myproject user@host ~/some/path $`.

 *Note: only `bash` and `zsh` are supported right now.*